 3. Epilepsy Is Contagious

 Just like diabetes, hypertension, or heart disease, epilepsy is not contagious.
-Though they are electrical signals, the seizures won’t get transferred to you if you are helping
+Though they are electrical signals, the seizures won’t get transferred to you if you are helping a person with epilepsy!

 4. One Swallows His Tongue During Seizure